Dell Laptop

 Dell Inspiron 15 7537 Disassembly and RAM, HDD Upgrade Options

-In this post, I will explain how to disassemble the Dell Inspiron 15 7537 to remove and replace the keyboard, battery, hard drive, RAM, palm rest, wireless card, cooling fan, bottom case, and motherboard.
+In this post, I will explain how to disassemble the Dell Inspiron 15 7537 to remove the keyboard, battery, hard drive, RAM, palm rest, wireless card, cooling fan, bottom case, and motherboard.

 Want to be the first to see the latest smartphone and laptop inside?
 Follow us on Facebook for the latest teardown news.

-When the bottom case is removed, you can get access to the battery, hard drive, wireless card, and two RAM.
+When the bottom case is removed, you can get access to the battery, hard drive, wireless card, and two RAM modules.

 Lift up the black tape and remove the battery.